The Catholic Diocese of Sale recognises its responsibility in relation to the abuse of children in its care.

 For a list of support services or how you can make an application, please visit the National Redress website or call 1800 737 377

 The Pathways Victoria model has been adopted as a mechanism for the Catholic Dioceses of Victoria for assessing and responding to complaints of child abuse.
 It replaces the Melbourne Response and Towards Healing processes that have been in place for the last 25 years.
-It is anticipated to be operational from 1 Jan 2022.
+It commenced on 1 Jan 2022.

 In this model, survivors are listened to, acknowledged, compensated and offered support.
 There is no financial cap for compensation / redress.
 For those who seek it, survivors have an opportunity to reconnect spiritually, with the restoration of links with the Church community.